trollLemon/trollLemon/README.md

 The email adress shown on my Github profile is the best way to contact me: *trolllemon@protonmail.com*.

 ### Toolbox
--Neovim as my code editor
+- Neovim as my code editor
--Alacritty as my terminal
+- Alacritty as my terminal
--Archlinux as my main OS
+- Archlinux as my main OS

 ### Languages
--Rust
+- Rust
--C++
+- C++
--Java
+- Java
--JavaScript
+- JavaScript

 ### My Projects
 Here are some projects I have done: